 Signed

-Full name (please print) Lloyd Woodford
+Full name (please print) Tom Calthorpe

-Position (please print) Director of Environmental Planning, Assessment & Compliance
+Position (please print) Acting Director of Environmental Planning, Assessment & Compliance

 Organisation (please print including ABN/ACN if applicable) Department of Defence ABN 68706814312

-Date 22 December 2021
+Date 20 December 2022

-1. Summary
+1. Description of Activities

 The Cultana Expansion Area (CEA) project includes the expansion of the existing Cultana Training Area (CUTA) in South Australia westwards from 50,250 hectares to approximately 209,294 hectares, through the acquisition of pastoral leases.
 The project was assessed under the Environment Protection and Biodiversity Conservation Act 1999 (the EPBC Act) as described in Part 7 of the Referral submitted to the Environment Department on 23 December 2009 (EPBC referral number 2010/5316).